NORTHERN IRELAND BOWLING ASSOCIATION

 15. Home teams shall be responsible for the payment of match fees for all Clubs outside the jurisdiction of the home Club’s local authority.

-16. Before each League and Cup game the responsible member of each Club should, after the entering of the names of his Side’s players, place his score cards face down on the table.
-His counterpart should then write a rink number on each of the cards, while still face down.
+16. Before each League and Cup game the responsible member of each Club should, after the entering of the names of their Side’s players, place the score cards face down on the table.
+Their counterpart should then write a rink number on each of the cards, while still face down.
 These cards should then be paired, according to the rink numbers, and the names of the competing players completed on each card.